-Innovative practices will be tailored to national and local contexts, ensuring that global advances - including nature-based solutions, predictive analytics for early warning systems, and risk-informed investment planning - translate into tangible resilience outcomes.
+Innovative practices will be tailored to national and local contexts, ensuring that global advances - including naturebased solutions, predictive analytics for early warning systems, and risk-informed investment planning - translate into tangible resilience outcomes.
 Special attention will be given to applying innovations that integrate climate adaptation measures, promote gender-responsive solutions, and ensure that vulnerable and marginalized communities are active participants and beneficiaries.

-3. Strengthening Strategic Partnerships to Drive Resilience Outcomes
+3. Strengthening Strategic Partnerships to Drive Resilience Outcomes climate resilience outcomes.

-GFDRR will strengthen and expand partnerships at global, regional, national, and local levels to enhance disaster and climate resilience outcomes.
 Partnerships will be a critical enabler of this strategy - helping to mobilize resources, avoid duplication, align efforts with broader development goals, and foster collaborative action.